 In February 27, 2014 meeting I was in, the most oppressive meeting ever I experienced in my entire life, he loved the idea very much where his buddy, Ted Baran, Director for DPS whom Dwight calls Ted in the meeting, “Ted is a good man” front of four other people brought up that I must be required to notify my graduate cohort, and walk around the entire Gallaudet campus and must tell everyone why I was jailed for with ugly labeling on my forehead.
 I was shocked.
 I already experienced humiliation and harassment at times when I would be at Gallaudet.
 No doubt, Dwight Benedict opened my old wounds.
 Dwight and Ted acted as Judge, Jury, and Executioner.
 The bald faced truth is that they should held accountable.

 Even though it has happened 30 years ago, still, I am set up for extreme public shaming and harassment.
-I had been a good returning citizen more than 20 years and paid no more than $100,000 in counseling and worked very hard to change my life around and graduated with three degrees all with honors even though I had been experiencing thousands and thousands of times being humiliated in my life.
+I had been a good returning citizen more than 20 years and paid no more than $100,000 in counseling and worked very hard to change my life around and graduated even though I had been experiencing thousands and thousands of times being humiliated in my life.
 I’ve dealt with hearing counselors who do not understand my journey as Deaf person.
 I realized it was total lie and waste of money and time.
 Until I found Deaf-centered counseling, I cried and….

 Did I deserve “scarlet letter” for the rest of my life?
 Am I allowed to become a productive member of society?
 I am really sick of people telling me to live in the past and live with the stigma.
 Horrible lies about me, making me look really bad and I lost almost everything.
 It’s really hard for me.
 I cry.
 I cry.
 I cry.
 I suffer more.
 I suffer more.
 I suffer more.